Aircloak/TrainingMaterial/slides-server/content/analyst.md

 ## 1 person

 - You _do know_ who the owner of the notebook is
-- You know with high certainty that this person also made the mess
+- You know with _high certainty_ that this person also made the mess

 --

 ## 25 people

-- You _do know_ how the owner of the notebook is
+- You _do know_ who the owner of the notebook is
-- You have _no knowledge_ of who made the mess
+- You _do not know_ who made the mess

 --

 ## 25 people

-- You _do know_ how the owner of the notebook is
+- You _do know_ who the owner of the notebook is
-- You have _no knowledge_ of who made the mess
+- You _do not know_ who made the mess

 You can hide in a crowd!